-- On January 29, 2018, the company complete its second round of financing through the issuance of 2,139,321 units for gross proceeds of \$4,278,642.
+- On January 29, 2018, the Company complete its second round of financing through the issuance of 2,139,321 units for gross proceeds of \$4,278,642.
 Each unit was issued at \$2 per unit and included one common share and one-half common share purchase warrant.
 Each whole warrant is exercisable to acquire one common share at an exercise price of \$2.50 per common share for a period expiring on the earlier of: (i) 24 months from the date of issuance; and (ii) 12 months subsequent to the IPO date. - On February 20, 2018 the Company acquired an additional 25% of the issued and outstanding shares in Sativa Nativa for cash valued at \$857,000.
 This increased Avicanna's total share holdings of Sativa Nativa to 60% of the total issued and outstanding shares. - On February 28, 2018 Avicanna exercised its first right of refusal and purchased an additional 10% of the issued and outstanding shares in Sativa Nativa for 150,000 common shares valued at \$2.00 per share from two existing shareholders.
-This increased Avicanna's total share holdings to 70% in Sativa Nativa. - In October 2018 the Company entered into an agreement to acquire 60% of the issued and outstanding shares of Santa Marta Golden Hemp S.A.S. from Inmobiliaria Bondue S.A in exchange for 11.2% of the Company's issued and outstanding common shares as at October 22, 2018 for a total transaction value of USD\$8,400,000.
-This acquisition allowed the Company to secure a second set of licenses to cultivate, produce, manufacture, extract, retail and export medical cannabis in Colombia and partner with one of the largest agro businesses in Latin America, Grupo Daabon, which through its subsidiaries owns 38.6% of the issued and outstanding shares of SMGH. - On December 13, 2018, the Company completed its Series C financing whereby it raised \$4,323,872, by issuing 540,484 shares at a common share price of \$8.00 per share.
-Each common share unit is entitled to receive one-half warrant at a full warrant price of \$10.00 per unit. - On March 1, 2019 the Company closed a financing round for senior unsecured convertible debentures ("Debenture") for total proceeds of \$783,000.
+This increased Avicanna's total share holdings to 70% in Sativa Nativa. - On October 2018 the Company entered into an agreement to acquire 60% of the issued and outstanding shares of Santa Marta Golden Hemp S.A.S. from Inmobiliaria Bondue S.A in exchange for 11.2% of the Company's issued and outstanding common shares as at October 22, 2018 for a total transaction value of USD\$8,400,000.
+This acquisition allowed the Company to secure a second set of licenses to cultivate, produce, manufacture, extract, retail and export medical cannabis in Colombia and partner with one of the largest agro businesses in Latin America, Grupo Daabon, which through its subsidiaries owns 38.6% of the issued and outstanding shares of SMGH. - On December 13, 2018, the Company completed its financing whereby it raised \$4,323,872, by issuing 540,484 special warrants at a price of \$8.00 per special warrant.
+Each special warrant automatically converted into one unit comprised of one common share and one-half warrant.
+Each full warrant is convertible into one common share at a price of \$10.00 per common share. - On March 1, 2019 the Company closed a financing round for senior unsecured convertible debentures ("Debenture") for total proceeds of \$783,000.
 Each Debenture was priced at \$1,000 per unit, carries a two year term and bears an annual interest rate of 8%.
 In addition, the Debenture is convertible into one common share at a conversion price of \$8.00 and carries one half warrant that is convertible to one common share at an exercise price of \$10.00 per unit.
-The Debentures are convertible at the option of the holder at any time, and the remaining principle and accrued interest will automatically convert into common shares at the end of the term.
+The Debentures are convertible at the option of the holder at any time, and the remaining principal and accrued interest will automatically convert into common shares at the end of the term.

-Avicanna Inc. Condensed Consolidated Interim Financial Statements For the Three Months Ended March 31, 2019 and 2018 (expressed in Canadian dollars, except share and per share amounts)
+Condensed Consolidated Interim Financial Statements For the Three Months Ended March 31, 2019 and 2018